pulumi/terraform-provider-google-beta/website/docs/r/dns_managed_zone.html.markdown

 * `networks` -
   (Optional)
   The list of VPC networks that can see this zone.
-Until the provider updates to use the Terraform 0.12 SDK in a future release, you may experience issues with this resource while updating.
-If you've defined a `networks` block and add another `networks` block while keeping the old block, Terraform will see an incorrect diff and apply an incorrect update to the resource.
+Until the provider updates to use the 0.12 SDK in a future release, you may experience issues with this resource while updating.
+If you've defined a `networks` block and add another `networks` block while keeping the old block, this provider will see an incorrect diff and apply an incorrect update to the resource.
 If you encounter this issue, remove all `networks` blocks in an update and then apply another update adding all of them back simultaneously.
 Structure is documented below.